CATEGORY: OTHER

 A pet does not have to be played with all the time.
 To create a zone in which both parties do not feel obliged to interact all the time, a quiet space such as a blanket or basket should be created.
 On the one hand, the pet can retreat there when it wants to rest, and on the other hand, Dom:me can send the pet there when he or she is tired of throwing balls but wants to maintain the pet’s mental space.

 Pet play is a bottomless pit, it can be expanded forever with equipment, techniques, training, education, handling and environment.
 However, it is important not to lose sight of the actual idea between humans and animals.
 Some people don’t need any equipment for the petspace, while others want to wear masks, gloves, harnesses or paws to feel as dehumanized as possible.
-Material battles can be very enjoyable, but pet play thrives on the unique divide between Pet and Top.
+Material battles can be very enjoyable, but pet play thrives on the unique dynamic between Pet and Top.

 Discover more about